Union Platform Overview

 Union is a development platform for creating multiuser applications.
 It consists of three interoperating parts:

-- The Union Server
+- Union Server

-- Union Client SDKs, such as Reactor
+- Union Client Frameworks, such as Reactor and OrbiterMicro

 - The UPC Protocol